ansys/pychemkin/doc/source/user_guide.rst

 Introduction
 ------------

 PyChemkin inherits all Ansys Chemkin functionalities, providing Pythonic interfaces to Chemkin utilities and reactor models.
 In addition, PyChemkin introduces a hierarchy of four key objects to enhance user experiences within the Python framework:

 - **Chemistry set:** A collection of utilities that handle chemistry and species properties.
 - **Mixture:** A basic element representing a gas mixture that can be manipulated and transformed.
 - **Stream:** A mixture object with an additional property of mass flow rate.
 - **Reactor:** An instance of a Chemkin reactor model that transforms the initial mixture into another mixture.

 The following figure shows PyChemkin's mixture-centric concept.
-It illustrates the basic types of operations applicable to the mixture object, which inherits all properties of a chemistry set.
-The mixture is then combined or mixed with a constraint, equilibrium (with constraints), and a process (by a reactor model).
+It illustrates the basic types of operations applicable to a mixture, which inherits all properties of a chemistry set.
+A mixture can then be combined or mixed with a constraint, equilibrium (with constraints), and a process (by a reactor model).

 .. image:: _static/mixture_concept.png
    :width: 600